When to Neuter Great Pyrenees: Why Timing Is So Important In This Giant Breed Dog

 This reduces the risk that your puppy will inherit the genes that could lead to orthopedic and joint problems, heart issues, eye or hearing issues, thyroid disease, and other serious health concerns.

-Because neutering and spaying a Great Pyrenees puppy is not without risk, it is important that you start out your journey with the healthiest possible puppy.
+Because neutering and spaying a Great Pyrenees puppy is not without risk, you must start your journey with the healthiest possible puppy.

 When Is the Right Age to Neuter or Spay a Great Pyrenees Puppy?